Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of bipartite protocols: Quantum Key Distribution

 In Figure \ref{fig:EE}, the energy efficiency of these protocols is compared.
 To obtain a fair comparison, the same set of Superconducting Nanowire Single-Photon Detector (SNSPDs) is considered for all three protocols.
 It is to be noted that the lasers used in BB84 and MDI-QKD are the same, but the laser used in the SPDC source for entanglement-based QKD works at a different wavelength.
 The energy cost $E^{\textrm{1 Petabit}}$ of producing $10^{15}$ secret key bits with the same protocols is shown in the inset.\\

 From this plot, it is clear that, for all distance regimes and using comparable hardware, BB84 is the most energy efficient QKD protocol, followed by E91 and then by MDI-QKD.
 With the dominating influence of detection apparatus in terms of energy consumption (see Table \ref{tab:tableofeverything} and Appendix \ref{app:distribution}), one could have expected E91 to be the worst performer due to using more detection stations.
 However, key rates orders of magnitude lower in MDI-QKD make it the most energy consuming, as shown in Table \ref{tab:EEexplained}.
-Importantly, some qualitative advantages present in some protocols, like device independence, are not quantified in any way in this research. \\
+Importantly, some qualitative advantages present in some protocols, like device independence, have not been considered here. \\

-It should be noted that the energy efficiency, as a figure of merit, does not encompass the initialization costs of the devices.
+It should be noted that energy efficiency, as a figure of merit, does not encompass the initialization costs of the devices.
 It focuses on the energy consumption of a running network, where a specific amount of power is necessary to achieve a given rate.
 In the inset of Figure \ref{fig:EE}, it can be seen that the result is indeed the same as what can be observed when using the protocols to generate large numbers of secret key bits.
 For a large $N_{\mathrm{target}}$ (here 1 Petabit), the initialization costs are absorbed in the running cost of the setup. \\

-This result does not necessarily hold when considering a network running only for a specific task, more likely to be observed in the near-future.
+This result does not necessarily hold when considering a network running only for a specific task, more likely to be observed in the near future.
 In Figure \ref{fig:DVprotocols}, the energy consumption $E^{\rm 1 Gbit}$ of the three different DV-QKD protocols is compared for the specific task of producing 1 Gbit $= 10^9$ bits of secret key.

 Here, BB84 remains the protocol with the smallest energy consumption for all distances due to its high rate and the fact that it involves fewer components.
 The entanglement-based protocol includes two detectors and turns out to be the most energy consuming protocol for distances under 70 km, mainly because of the initialization cost of the detectors.
 After this distance, the lower success rate of MDI-QKD protocols makes it more energy consuming than the other two options.
 However, the success rate of MDI-QKD protocols is known to be improvable through the addition of quantum memories that keep unmatched qubits until another one arrives from the lossy channel.
 This improvement, which also comes with an increased energy consumption attributed to the memory, is not taken into account in this study. \\